wepublish/wepublish/FAQ.md

 A: You can solve this issue by resetting the database, running `npx prisma migrate reset`.
 This command will delete the current database and re-create it.

 Now if you run `yarn dev` you'll get a fresh new database. and everything should be running again.

-## Windows Specific Problem

-### Q: What do I do if I'm using Windows and 'examples/media' doesn't run and I receive the error `Error: Cannot find module '../build/Release/magic'` in the terminal and I receive an error when trying to install this module?

-A: If you are using Windows then run this command after checking that you can reach the “MSBuild.exe” file.
-`npm config set msbuild_path "C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin\MSBuild.exe"`

-Now you can go in the terminal to examples/media and run `yarn` and the magic module should be installed successfully.